zxphyrx/highway/app/views/advanced/communities.md

----
-sidebar_position: 4
----

----STALL---

 # Other communities

 Hack Club is a *great* place, but the the truth is that we're really small too!
+One of the best ways to learn is to immerse yourself in other communities.
+Here's some of them:

 ### Discords
 - VORON Discord